alanoudmk/Controlling-4-DOF-Robot-Arm/Create_Robot_Arm_Package.md

 ## 3. URDF Tutorial

-we will be using an alredy built in URDF, but here is som etutorials for more knowaldege:
+You can use the already built-in URDF, but here are some tutorials for more knowledge:

 - [Building a visual robot model from scratch](https://docs.ros.org/en/foxy/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.html).
 - [Learning URDF Step by Step](https://github.com/ros/urdf_tutorial/tree/ros2).